So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Really?

-Looking at the size of more than 20 million people, it seems that around $300 billion Gross Domestic Product (GDP) or total output is way too nominal.
-Yet, the Pakistani economic dynamics have to be taken into consideration before arriving at any conclusion My general.
+Looking at the size of more than 20 million people, it seems that around $300 billion in Gross Domestic Product (GDP) or total output is way too nominal.
+Yet, my general opinion is that Pakistan’s economic dynamics must be considered before arriving at any conclusion.

-Often looked over, the major part of the Pakistani economy comprises of the undocumented or informal section.
+Often overlooked, the major part of the Pakistani economy comprises the undocumented or informal section.
 It has been a culture to do dealings through spoken words / verbal promises, rarely involving receipts.
-Receipts are only involved by big companies/dealers for assisting in the auditing purposes.
-Thus a large part of the economy remains informal and thus undocumented.
-Many experts believe that the actual amount of Pakistan’s GDP triples if one considers the undocumented economy, taking the figures to near about a trillion dollars, which is the size of top emerging the economies of Thailand, Malaysia Singapore combined.
+Receipts are only engaged by big companies/dealers to assist in auditing purposes.
+Thus, a large part of the economy remains informal and undocumented.
+Many experts believe that Pakistan’s GDP triples if one considers the undocumented economy, taking the figures to nearly a trillion dollars, the size of the top emerging economies of Thailand, Malaysia, and Singapore combined.

-The saving pattern of the country is a whole lot different from that of any Western country.
-People prefer to keep a major part of their earnings at home for ready use.
+The country’s saving pattern is a lot different from that of any Western country.
+People prefer to keep most of their earnings at home for ready use.
 Banks are avoided by many because of the belief that the “interest” is prohibited in Islam, the religion of the masses.
 Also, a large amount of gold is held by many females in their houses or safes to be bequeathed to their daughters at wedding ceremonies.

-If the Pakistani economy is so disturbing, why don’t the multinationals, the scrutinizers and forecasters of the economic trends, consider shifting their resources away from Pakistan!
-Or, more importantly, why aren’t they getting losses.
-It is a wonder that little or no multinational firm consider leaving Pakistan once it starts its operations in the country.
-Take the Capital markets, take the banking sector, take the hotel chains, take the auto industry, take the FMCGs, multinationals are all over, taking large sums away as profits each year.
+If the Pakistani economy is so disturbing, why don’t the multinationals, the scrutinizers and forecasters of the economic trends, consider shifting their resources away from Pakistan?
+Or, more importantly, why aren’t they getting losses?
+It is a wonder that few or no multinational firms consider leaving Pakistan once they start their operations there.
+Take the Capital markets, the banking sector, the hotel chains, the auto industry, and the FMCGs; multinationals are taking large sums away as profits each year.

 And then they complain that Pakistan has an unstable economic system!!